openstack-archive/fuel-plugin-external-emc/doc/source/installation.rst

 Before you install and start using the Fuel EMC VNX plugin, complete the following steps:

 #.
-Install and set up `Fuel 8.0 for Liberty <https://www.mirantis.com/software/mirantis-openstack/releases/>`_.
+Install and set up `Fuel 9.0 for Mitaka <https://www.mirantis.com/software/mirantis-openstack/releases/>`_.
-   For details, see `Fuel Installation Guide <https://docs.mirantis.com/openstack/fuel/fuel-8.0/fuel-install-guide.html>`_.
+   For details, see `Fuel Installation Guide <http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-install-guide.html>`_.
 #.
 Activate the VNX Snapshot and Thin Provisioning license.
 #.
 Configure and deploy the EMC VNX array.
 #.
 Verify that the EMC VNX array is reachable through one of the Mirantis